-- The workload from work tasks is suitable to enable the desired final products/objective to be achieved. - The student will not be given tasks that are not in line with the project in the context of their studies; - The company will provide subject-specific supervision at an adequate level, and will devote sufficient time and attention to supervision;
+- The workload from work tasks is suitable to enable the desired final products/objective to be achieved. - The student will not be given tasks that are not in line with the project in the context of their studies. - The company will provide subject-specific supervision at an adequate level, and will devote sufficient time and attention to supervision. - There is no question of or appearance of partiality.

-2 For technical programmes, the internship project may consist of multiple smaller projects.
+$^2$ For technical programms, the internship project may consist of multiple smaller projects.

-Fontys Hogeschool Techniek en Logistiek
+K Hogeschool Techniek en Logistiek

-- There is no question of or appearance of partiality; - It is clear which company employee the student must report to; - The company management accepts the public nature of the documents (particularly the reports) (see also Paragraph 4.5: Confidentiality); - The student will have a good work area with sufficient resources (such as a desk, computer, means of communication, laboratory facilities, a workshop); - The company/organisation and the assignment are a suitable match with the study programme.
+- It is clear which company employee the student must report to. - The company management accepts the public nature of the documents (particularly the reports) (see also Paragraph 4.5: Confidentiality). - The student will have a good work area with sufficient resources (such as a desk, computer, means of communication, laboratory facilities, a workshop). - The company/organisation and the assignment are a suitable match with the study programme. - For an internship in the student's own company (studentondernemerschapregeling), the Examination Board needs to agree (see 4.1).

-The programme will assess the project proposal based on the specific guidelines per study programme (link portal) using the four-eyes principle (i.e. involving at least two lecturers), and get in touch with the company if necessary before approving or rejecting the proposal.
+The programme will assess the project proposal based on the specific guidelines per study programme (portal) using the four-eyes principle (i.e. involving at least two lecturers), and get in touch with the company if necessary before approving or rejecting the proposal.
 If the project is rejected, it is your responsibility to modify the proposal or choose another project.
 See also Figure 2.

 Approval of the project proposal means that the study programme, based on currently available information, considers the project and environment to be suitable for an internship.
 The project and working environment thus meet the conditions to allow you to start your internship.
-No rights may be derived from this approval during the internship; as the internship progresses, it may become apparent that the project needs to be adjusted and/or the environment needs to be adapted, for instance as follow-up to the project plan or the interim meeting/presentation.
+No rights may be derived from this approval during the internship; as the internship progresses, it may become apparent that the project needs to be adjusted and/or the environment needs to be adapted, for instance as follow-up to the project plan or the interim meeting / presentation.